 Assumptions can be like that.
 They can stop us from doing things.

 Here’s a YouTube video, Challenging Assumptions, by Andy Cohen, a motivational speaker who plays with magic to make his points.

-(Cohen just launched a book earlier this year.
-It is called CHALLENGE YOUR ASSUMPTIONS, CHANGE YOUR WORLD.
+(Cohen launched a book in 2016 called CHALLENGE YOUR ASSUMPTIONS, CHANGE YOUR WORLD.
 The little publicity blurb star on the cover says the book is introducing the Assumpt!
 “A breakthrough to faster, smarter business decisions,” it says here.)

 Assumption-induced blindness can lead to other problems as well.